eademir/dictionary/README.md

 - ### Implementation Test

 Dictionary is tested on web, Android and macOS.
 App just needs internet permission.
 Only if app connects internet can it work on any platform except web.
 API requests is not working for web.
-I am still looking for this issue.

 ---